Comfort Dog Ministry

 Sometimes comfort walks in on 4 paws.

-Sasha Comfort Dog has been a ministry partner at Island Lutheran Church since March 2016.
+Zoara Comfort Dog is a new ministry partner at Island Lutheran Church.
 Trained handlers, all members of Island Lutheran Church, lead this working dog five days a week to visit hospitals, schools, senior centers/nursing/care centers, hospice, charities and community organizations, VA Clinics, the Marine Corps Recruit Depot, the Airport, etc. Her team also deploys in crisis or disaster situations when requested.

 To Learn More or to request a Comfort Dog visit…..